winningproduct/learn-portal/content/introduction/04-winning-product-mindset.md

 ## Continuous Validation

-As with any other product, software products needs to exist in a marketplace.
-Market forces are dynamic by nature.
-Product team must be ready to embrace this principle and adopt the product market-fit, and technology in order to be sustainable in the marketplace while deriving a higher ROI.
+Software products just like any other product exists in a marketplace.
+Market forces as you know are dynamic by nature.
+If you embrace this principle and adopt the product market-fit, and technology you can be sustainable in the marketplace while gaining a higher ROI.

 ## Personality Traits

-Emphasis on personality traits is a key to guide members to achieve inner transformation.
-This is a very personal and individualistic aspects which drives members to behave in certain ways and at fundamental level helps everything else to easily accommodate.
+Personality traits guide you and your team members to achieve inner transformation.
+It’s a very personal and individualistic quality that drives you and your team members to behave in certain ways and help to easily accommodate to things.

-### Product Researcher
+### Product Research

-Ability explore on any product subject matter find whats suitable for the problem domain within a reasonable time frame.
+Ability to explore any product subject matter to find whats suitable for the problem domain within a reasonable time frame.

 ### Product Ownership

-Every member of the product team must have the total ownership of the product to ensure they provide their full commitment in order to make it successful.
-Its a fact that many startups fail due to issues in the team not necessarily in the product business model.
-One of the main issues of the teams is not taking the ownership to delivery excellent product.
-A great way to increase the ownership of the product is to align career progression with the purpose of the product roadmap along with authority to take care of different aspects of product and measure against outcome.
+You and your team must have total ownership of the product to ensure you provide your full commitment to make it successful.
+Many startups fail due to issues within the team.
+One main issue being the team not taking ownership for delivery excellence.
+Increase the ownership of the product by aligning career progression with the purpose of the product roadmap.
+Be responsible enough to take care of different aspects of the product and measure it against the outcome.

 ## Product Innovation Accounting

-Product by nature needs to be dynamically responding to markets and create value from early on.
-A good example is how startup works by minimizing the cost and trying its very best to fit to market needs.
-For software products traditional matrices are not suitable to measure the value creation that brings in by software products considering the product lifecycle it goes through.
-Eg. during the early phase of the product life cycle there may not be enough customers to justify typical metrics however it may be possible to show the customer engagement and level of feedback this team has got so that team can align the product towards the market which will in turn gives additional revenue.
-Innovation accounting mindset within Winning product model stands as the guiding force keeping the whole journey towards success in check.
-Team must be able to articulate and rally around key strategies of the product, and leading indicators for success from early on.
+A Product needs to dynamically respond to markets and create value early on.
+A good example is how a startup works by minimizing the cost and trying to fit to market needs.
+For software products, traditional matrices are not suitable.
+You need to measure the value creation that’s brought on by software products considering the product lifecycle it goes through.
+Eg. during the early phase of the product life cycle there may not be enough customers to justify typical metrics.
+However, it’s possible to show customer engagement and level of feedback your team has to align the product towards the market.
+This in turn, brings additional revenue.
+An innovation accounting mindset within the Winning Product model keeps the whole journey towards success in check.
+Your team must articulate and rally around key strategies of the product, and leading indicators for success from inception.

 ## Product Agility

-Philosophy of minimize the waste is deeply rooted in TPS (Toyota production system), these essentially promotes the how best to respond to the market dynamics and operational dynamics while reducing the waste.
+Practice the philosophy of minimize waste that’s deeply rooted in TPS (Toyota Production System).
+It promotes how best to respond to the market dynamics and operational dynamics while reducing waste.